-As of 2013 López Bello’s name started to appear publicly due to his supposed involvement in the purchase of Cadena Capriles, one of the oldest media outlets in Venezuela that has largest audience reach.
+As of 2013, López Bello’s name started to appear publicly due to his supposed involvement in the purchase of Cadena Capriles, one of the oldest media outlets in Venezuela and the one with the largest audience reach.
 Following the publication’s purchase, its editorial line changed drastically in favor of the government.

-However, López Bello’s relationship with the state via shady business practices dates back many years and including projects related to construction, food supply, the petroleum sector, and event the importing of Christmas trees.
+However, López Bello’s relationship with the state through shady business practices dates back many years.
+His seemingly corrupt involvement has been found in projects related to construction, food supplies, the petroleum sector, and even the importing of Christmas trees.

 The links between Samark López Bello and the Venezuelan government date back at least a decade.

 Between 2000 and 2008, the economist worked as director of planning and budgets in the Mérida state government during the administration of Florencio Porras.
 His contract ended on Porras' demand, who later said that López Bello had been involved in corruption.

 At this time, López Bello began a close friendship with Tareck El Aissami, when the latter was a top student leader at the Universidad de Los Andes.